okta/okta.github.io/_source/_posts/2017-03-27-angular-okta-sign-in-widget.md

   bootstrap: [AppComponent]
 })
 ```

-_Thanks to [Nic Raboy](https://twitter.com/nraboy) for teaching me that it's pretty easy to [include JavaScript libraries in a TypeScript application](https://www.thepolyglotdeveloper.com/2017/03/javascript-libraries-in-a-typescript-application-revisited/).
-The key is the `declare` statement in the code above._

 Before this will work, you'll need to create an OpenID Connect (OIDC) application in Okta so you can replace the `{yourOktaDomain}` and `{clientId}` references when initializing the widget.